 Housing affordability across Australia has marginally improved, according to data, as home loan sizes have decreased and income levels have increased moderately.
 This news is good for those who are looking to buy a home.

-The latest Housing Affordability Report released by the Real Estate Institute of Australia (REIA), suggests that the income required to meet an average sized home loan has fallen by 2.4 percent to 30 percent of a borrowers income.
+The latest Housing Affordability Report released by the Real Estate Institute of Australia (REIA), suggests that the income required to meet an averagely sized home loan has fallen by 2.4% to 30% of a borrowers income.

 According to the report, all Australian states or territories had improved in housing affordability, except the Northern Territory.
-This territory had a 0.7 percent increase in the proportion of income needed to service home loan repayments.
+This territory had a 0.7% increase in the proportion of income needed to service home loan repayments.

-New South Wales (NSW) witnessed the highest level of improvement in housing affordability with the amount of income needed to service mortgage repayments falling by 4.0 percent to 35.4 percent.
-Victorias rate decreased by 1.9 percent to 32.7 percent.
-Queensland, on the other hand, had a decline of 1.5 percent to 26.1 percent.
+New South Wales (NSW) witnessed the highest level of improvement in housing affordability with the amount of income needed to service mortgage repayments falling by 4.0% to 35.4%.
+Victorias rate decreased by 1.9% to 32.7%.
+Queensland, on the other hand, had a decline of 1.5% to 26.1%.

-South Australia saw a 1.2 percent decrease to 25.9 percent, while Western Australia realised a decline of 0.8 percent to 23.2 percent.
-Tasmania fell by 0.7 percent to 23.0 percent.
-Though out of all Australian states and territories, the ACT remains that most affordable with the proportion of income needed to service home loans down by 0.6 percent to 19.3 percent.
+South Australia saw a 1.2% decrease to 25.9%, while Western Australia realised a decline of 0.8% to 23.2%.
+Tasmania fell by 0.7% to 23.0%.
+Though out of all Australian states and territories, the ACT remains that most affordable with the proportion of income needed to service home loans down by 0.6% to 19.3%.